ajimenez1503/Crescer3D/README.md

 ## Build Targets
 The project makefile consists of a build target for OS X and Linux.

+### How to build Crescer3D:

-The mainfile needs to define in lines 1+2 the fitting system variable and then you can use "make mac" or "make linux" for building it for the desired system.
+1.)
+Define in "Platform.h" if you use OS X or Linux 2.)
+Run "make mac" for OS X or "make linux" for Linux 3.)
+Run the game with "./Crescer3D" from Console